selmux/ICS-Security/ICS-OT-Simulation-TestBed/README.md

 # ICS/OT Simulations and Tools

-This repository contains a collection of simulations and tools for Industrial Control Systems (ICS) and Operational Technology (OT).
+This repository contains a collection of simulations and testbeds for Industrial Control Systems (ICS) and Operational Technology (OT).
 These resources are designed to assist researchers, engineers, and enthusiasts in understanding, testing, and securing ICS/OT systems.

 ## Simulations